 People fall victim to financial fraud all too often, whether they are first time investors or experienced professionals.
 Learn how to recognize the red flags of common financial frauds, and the persuasion tactics of fraudsters.
 Be careful with unsolicited phone calls or letters, high-pressure sales tactics, and promises of doubling or tripling your money in a short time.
 If it sounds too good to be true, it probably is.

-If you have been scammed or victimized by an investment advisor, securities broker or dealer, or other type of financial advisor, you can submit a complaint to the SEC here, or to the California Department of Business Oversight (DBO), which regulates a variety of financial service providers, here.
+If you have been scammed or victimized by an investment advisor, securities broker or dealer, or other type of financial advisor, you can submit a complaint to the SEC, or to the California Department of Financial Protection and Innovation (DFPI), which regulates a variety of financial service providers.

-The DBO licenses and regulates a variety of financial service providers, including broker dealers and investment advisers.
-To check whether a financial service provider is licensed by the DBO, and for information about various financial products and services, check the DBO’s website at http://www.dbo.ca.gov/ or call 1-866-275-2677.
+The DFPI licenses and regulates a variety of financial service providers, including broker dealers and investment advisers.
+To check whether a financial service provider is licensed by the DFPI, and for information about various financial products and services, check the DFPI’s website at https://dfpi.ca.gov or call 1-866-275-2677.

 FINRA has an informative webpage about the different types of investment professionals and how to choose one.
 You can use FINRA’s BrokerCheck database to research the background and experience of financial brokers, advisers and firms.
 You also can check if an investment adviser is registered with the SEC.